You will learn

-This option is available for mobile-only forms and allows visitors to subscribe to SMS in just a few taps.
+You can configure this option on mobile-only forms, or on the mobile view of the SMS Opt-in step for forms that target all devices.
+It allows visitors to subscribe to SMS in just a few taps.
 When a visitor clicks a Subscribe via SMS button, their text messaging app will appear with a message they can send to subscribe.

 If your form already has a button, you can change the list your form submits to in the button’s settings.
 To change a form’s submit list: